-The Pedology Subcommittee of the Canadian Society of Soil Science (CSSS) was established in 2005.
+The Pedology Committee of the Canadian Society of Soil Science (CSSS) was established in 2005.

-- Improvement of the taxonomic classification system for Canadian soils through revision of the system because of new information.
+- Improvement of the taxonomic classification system for Canadian soils through revision of the system supported by new information.

 - Maintenance of contact with the international pedological community on new developments in soil genesis and classification.